saheedt/cache-api/README.md

 # cache-api

-# pass

-A ticketing sale / purchase application built with a micro services architecture

 ## Overview

 Cache api aims to store a collection of records for a duration of time

 ## set up

-- First run `npm install` to install all dependencies
+- First, run `npm install` to install all dependencies
 - Supply all environments variables needed as specified by `.env.sample` file
 - run `npm run dev` for dev
 - run `npm start` for production build